thomazyazima/thomazyazima.github.io/week-2/4-Your-Own-Website-Solo-Challenge/readme.md

 ![](http://upload.wikimedia.org/wikipedia/commons/thumb/4/47/Profilewireframe.png/220px-Profilewireframe.png)
 - Add the image to your html file.
 Commit and push the file to Github.

+What should I put in my website?!
+Some Suggestions
+- Links to your blog
+- Links to your linkedin, twitter, facebook, and other social media
+- About Me section
+- Contact section
+- Current Projects
+- It is a blank canvas do what you want!

 ## Release 3: Code it up

 Use the plan and wireframe as a guide to make the [USERNAME].github.io